-The year 2009 marked 53 years that the University of Michigan-Flint has provided excellent educational opportunities to the residents of the City of Flint, Genesee County, and the surrounding region since its founding in 1956.
+The year 2010 marked 54 years that the University of Michigan-Flint has provided excellent educational opportunities to the residents of the City of Flint, Genesee County, and the surrounding region since its founding in 1956.
 In addition, over the past decade the university has played a key role in helping to provide stability to the City of Flint by serving as a downtown institutional and business anchor.
-Since 1956, the university has graduated over 28,000 students.
+Since 1956, the university has graduated over 30,000 students.
 The great majority of these alumni (over 80 percent) have chosen to continue to live, work, and pay taxes in the State of Michigan.
-Based upon data, over 17,600 University of Michigan-Flint graduates reside in Genesee County and the contiguous six counties.

 The university's relationship with the state goes back to the institution's inception, which over the years has become a long-term partnership, one that continues to benefit not only the traditional incoming freshman student, but individuals returning to formal education after years of living and working in what students call "the real world."
 These returning students include many single parents who are earning degrees while providing for their families at the same time.
-Over half of our students are non-traditional and part-time.
+Nearly half of our students are non-traditional and part-time.
 Our service to this non-traditional cohort and our outreach efforts form a critical resource for our immediate community.
 The University of Michigan-Flint, fully conscious of its debt to the community that gave birth to it, has redirected substantial resources toward helping the community address its pressing needs.
 We intend to maintain and increase our efforts in this area.